This post may contain affiliate links.

-To make the most of nature walks with your preschoolers, it is helpful to do a little preparation in advance.
+To make the most of nature walks this spring, it is helpful to do a little preparation in advance.
 With a few simple supplies and the printables shared below, you can turn your next walk into a fun learning experience.

 Prepare for a Nature Walk with Your Preschoolers

 Bring a small bag for collecting nature.

 Brown paper lunch sacks are the perfect size for collecting nature findings on your next walk.
 Kids can fill their bags with sticks and rocks and feathers.

 Once home, preschoolers can spread out their findings for further investigation and observation.
 Have them sort the objects by type, size, or color.
 Have them line the objects up from biggest to smallest.

 Bring a small camera along.